Here's the deal:

-One of the key changes for any indoor urban farming project is your lighting.
+Before we go any further, you need to know that one of the key factors to your success in indoor urban farming project is your lighting.

 You're almost certainly going to need some type of grow light.

-Grow lights however don't always have to mimic sunlight exactly.
+Grow lights don't always have to mimic sunlight exactly.

-In some applications, grow lights will even be designed to optimize growth and improve over sunlight. (see diagram below)
+In some applications, grow lights are designed to optimize growth and improve over sunlight by providing certain spectra during the growing process.

 In the rest of this article you will learn: